JGSuw/rospy_crazyflie/README.md

 Writing navigation programs with this software is simple and flexible.
 Users are free to interact with the Crazyflies either through ROS topics and actions, or through a wrapper of the official Bitcraze python API.
-This allows users familiar with ROS to quickly integrate their crazyflies with part of a larger robotic system, while also providing an appropriate starting point beginners.
+This allows users familiar with ROS to quickly integrate their crazyflies with part of a larger robotic system, while also providing an appropriate starting point for beginners.

 This project uses a client server architecture.
 In this model, the user's program (a ROS node) interacts with a client API that handles communication with the back-end server.